Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Where in the last row, we used the [decimal html code](https://www.compart.com/en/unicode/U+1FAA4) for the mousetrap emoji provided by unicode.

-!!! note
+!!! warning
-    Pango only accepts the **decimal** code, not hexadecimal.
+    Pango only accepts the **decimal** code, not *hexadecimal*.
 For example, the mousetrap emoji has the decimal code `129700`, while its hexadecimal code is `x1FAA4`.
     To use this emote in text, we thus use `&#129700;`, **not** `&#x1FAA4;`.
 The latter will not work.

 !!! note